CS-330-Healthcare/healthcare/README.md

 2. On pressing the cancel button, you return to the login page.
 3. If invalid user credentials are entered, a pop-up appears notifying the user of incorrect credentials.

-Step 3: Click register to move onto the homepage
+Step 3a: If on the registration page, click register to move on to the homepage

+Step 3b: If on the user profile page, click "Go to Dashboard" to move on to the homepage.

-Step 4: Click "find a primary care provider"
+Step 4: Select "Flu Shot" from the dropdown underneath "Find a Service"

-Step 5: Navigate the map to see some providers.
+Step 5: Navigate the map to see some flu shot options.
 Click on their name in the sidebar to see their location.

+Step 6: Use the dropdown to sort the sidebar entries by price.